newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in New Jersey

-Individuals can lawfully terminate their marriages by divorce or annulment in New Jersey.
-Both civil court procedures will end a marriage but while a divorce dissolves a proper marriage or civil union, an annulment nullifies a marital union that is illegitimate.
-Generally, it is quite difficult to get an annulment because certain facts must be sufficiently proven before a marriage can be canceled, and those facts are few.
+Individuals may lawfully terminate their marriages by divorce or annulment in New Jersey.
+Both civil court procedures will end a marriage, but while a divorce dissolves a proper marriage or civil union, an annulment nullifies an illegitimate marital union.
+Generally, it may be challenging to get an annulment because specific facts should be sufficiently proven before a marriage can be canceled, and those facts are few.
 The Family Division of the Superior Court hears divorce and annulment cases within the state.
 Before deciding to get an annulment or divorce, it may be necessary to meet with a lawyer to discuss legal rights and options.

 What is a New Jersey Divorce Decree?

 A New Jersey divorce decree is the final order of a Superior Court authorizing the dissolution of a marriage or domestic partnership.
-Also known as the Final Judgment of Divorce, it contains a judge’s decision about the divorce and divorce-related matters.
+Also known as the Final Judgment of Divorce, it typically contains a judge’s decision about the divorce and divorce-related matters.
 This includes visitation arrangements, custody orders, child/spousal support orders, and debt/assets division.
-The divorce decree will also contain information on the parties involved, the date when the final judgment was issued by the court, and change of name order.
+The divorce decree may also contain information on the parties involved, the date when the court, and the change of name order issued the final judgment.

 What is an Annulment in New Jersey?

-In New Jersey, a civil annulment reverses a marital or civil union and treats it like it was never entered.
-Typically, a Superior Court will only issue an annulment decree upon specific grounds.
-These grounds are more limited than those of divorce.
+In New Jersey, a civil annulment reverses a marital or civil union and treats it as if it were never entered.
+Typically, a Superior Court will only issue an annulment decree upon specific grounds, which are more limited than those of divorce.
 Like divorce, a court may award custody or order child support.
-Per N. J. S. A. 2A:34–23, rehabilitative, permanent or temporary alimony orders may be issued by the court as well.
+Per N. J. S. A. 2A:34–23, the court may also issue rehabilitative, permanent, or temporary alimony orders.

-The most frequent reason why spouses petition for annulment is to avoid the social stigma and financial responsibilities that come with divorce.
-As such, annulment records are not accessible to the public in New Jersey.
-Availability of any annulment record will defeat the reason why spouses seek an annulment or why the courts grant it, which is to dissolve a marriage like it does not and never existed.
+The most frequent reason spouses petition for annulment is to avoid the social stigma and financial responsibilities that come with divorce.
+As such, annulment records may not be accessible to the public in New Jersey.
+The availability of any annulment record essentially defeats the reason spouses seek an annulment or why the courts grant it, which is to dissolve a marriage as if it did not and never existed.

 Annulment vs Divorce in New Jersey

-How an annulment ends a marital or civil union is different from the way a divorce ends it.
-Generally, the annulment nullifies the union and declares it never to have been contracted.
-While a divorce ends a marriage without reversing it.
-Though the court procedure on obtaining a divorce or annulment is similar, the grounds to be established, residency criteria, and remedies awarded to spouses, differ.
+Annulments and divorces differ in how they end a civil or marital union.
+Generally, an annulment nullifies the union and declares it never to have been contracted, while a divorce ends a marriage without reversing it.
+Though the court procedure for obtaining a divorce or annulment is similar, the grounds to be established, residency criteria, and remedies awarded to spouses differ.

-Typically, before either can be granted, the following grounds must exist:
+Typically, before either can be granted, the following grounds should exist:

 Grounds for Annulment in New Jersey (N. J. S. A. 2A:34–1):